jasonmeverett/iqvia-ai-hackathon-resources/tool_templates/read_shared_docx_to_markdown/README.md

-# Write Markdown to Microsoft Word Docx
+# Read Shared Microsoft Word Docx to Markdown

-Write some markdown to a Word Doc .docx file.
+Read shared Docx files and retrive them relative to the workflow directory.